Walter Merricks: Non executive board roles

 In 2009 he was appointed the founding chair of the Office of the Health Professions Adjudicator, a statutory body intended to provide independent adjudication of the fitness to practice of doctors and other health professions.
 The organisation was short-lived, being abolished in 2012 as part of the Coalition reform of public bodies.

 Between 2010 and 2015 he was a member of the board of Ombudsman Services Ltd, the dispute resolver for communications, retail energy, property and other consumer sectors.

 Between 2012 and 2017 he was a Commissioner (board member) of the Gambling Commission.
 The UK's betting and gaming regulator has a remit over the casino, lotteries, betting, arcades and bingo sectors, including regulation of the National Lottery operator.

 Between 2011 and 2015 he served as inaugural chair of the trustee board of the Academy of Medical Royal Colleges.
 The Academy brings together the expertise of the medical Royal Colleges and Faculties to drive improvement in health and patient care through education, training and quality standards.
 The trustee board is responsible for its governance.

 In November 2014 he was appointed to be Chair of the board of IMPRESS, the Independent Monitor for the Press.
 In 2016 IMPRESS was approved by the Press Recognition Panel as an independent and effective regulator, complying with the requirements of the Royal Charter on Self-Regulation of the Press.

-Service Complaint Review
+Service complaint review

 Between 2011 and 2015 he was Service Complaint Adjudicator for the Legal Ombudsman, and since 2012 he has held a similar role for the Royal Institution of Chartered Surveyors and since 2019 he performs a similar function for the Financial Reporting Council.